9gustin/react-notion-render/README.md

 **Note**: My personal blog now it's using this template.
 Url: [9gustin.com](https://9gustin.com)

 ### Notion page to single page
 This example it's not maded by me, but i show you what package can do.
-This is a single page which use this package to render content
+This is a single page which use this package to render content <br />
 📎 Repo: [sasigume/notion-to-next-single-page](https://github.com/sasigume/notion-to-next-single-page)

 ## Custom components